Running Cumulus ETL for the First Time

 There are three required positional arguments:

-1. Input path: where your hospital data can be found, see --input-format below for more help with your options here
+- Input path: where your hospital data can be found, see

-2. Output path: where to put the de-identified bundles of FHIR resources, usually an s3:// path and usually with a subdirectory specified, to make it easier to do a test run of Cumulus ETL in the future, if needed.
+path and usually with a subdirectory specified, to make it easier to do a test run of Cumulus ETL in the future, if needed. - PHI build path: where to put build artifacts that contain PHI and need to persist run-to-run, usually a different

-When using S3 buckets, you’ll need to set the --s3-region argument to the correct region.
+argument to the correct region.
 And you’ll want to first actually set up those buckets.
 Follow the S3 setup guide document for guidance there.

 While technically optional, it’s recommended that you manually specify these arguments because their defaults are subject to change or might not match your situation.